xxing9703/optCorr_script/README.md

 <br /> purity = 0.99;
 <br /> solver = 'optcorr';
 <br /> optcorr_batch('fname', fname, 'resolution', res, 'ppm', ppm, 'purity', purity, 'solver', solver);
+## Input:
+Input file is the MAVEN/elMaven peak detection output in .csv format, with isotope detection option enabled.
+The isotope for correction is automatically determined by the contents of the isotopeLabel column in your input data.
+Note that, only single isotope labeled is supported.  see "example1.csv".
+## Output:
+The output is an excel file (.xlsx) of the same filename followed by _\_optcorr,_ containing 4 spread sheets:
+1. Original: A copy of the original input
+2. Corrected: absolute intensities after correction
+3. Normalized:  Normalized intensities after correction
+4. PoolAfterDF:  sum of all isotopes forms after correction
+5. logs: parameter settings and runtime.